Catalinbread Dirty Little Secret Mk III

 This isn’t just ‘a’ Marshall in a box, it’s the most versatile and dynamic Marshall-style overdrive out there!

 The pedal mode dynamically reconfigures the tone controls

 Whether in SL or SB mode, the tone circuit is exactly the same as found in Super Lead and Super Bass Marshalls.
 It behaves and interacts the same way as on their amp counterparts.

 • Preamp controls the gain or amount of overdrive.
-The new DLS was tuned to allow a bit more gain than most plexi Marshalls actually got.
+The new DLS is tuned for a bit more gain than most Plexi Marshalls actually got.
 Super Bass mode is tuned to have less gain then the Super Lead mode to get more of that early Marshall response.

 • Master knob controls the output volume.
 For the best response out of your DLS, set the Master volume so that the sound with the DLS engaged is a bit louder than your bypassed sound.